microsoftgraph/aspnetcore-webhooks-sample/README.md

 ![.NET Core](https://github.com/microsoftgraph/aspnetcore-webhooks-sample/workflows/.NET%20Core/badge.svg?branch=master)

-Subscribe for [Microsoft Graph webhooks](https://docs.microsoft.com/graph/api/resources/webhooks) to be notified when your user's data changes, so you don't have to poll for changes.
+Subscribe for [Microsoft Graph change notifications](https://docs.microsoft.com/graph/api/resources/webhooks) to be notified when your user's data changes, so you don't have to poll for changes.

 This sample ASP.NET Core web application shows how to subscribe for change notifications as well as how to validate and decrypt change notifications with resource data (preview) when supported by the resource.